lordsoflegacy/lordsoflegacy.github.io/_posts/2025-04-27-Warsaw-Eternal-Challenge-Chapter-1-tournament-report-kwiatkowski-filip.md

 - Filip Pawłowski, for seeing this tournament to the end.
 From start to finish, he managed to plan, organize and coordinate the entire event.
 Legacy in Poland would not have been the same without you.
 - CentrumMTG, for hosting the event in a concealed, yet approachable and cozy place.
 It's great to see what an amazing LGS you are becoming.
-- MagicTown, for sponsoring some of the prizes and for supplying players with stables from Eternal formats.
+- MagicTown, for sponsoring some of the prizes and for supplying players with staples from Eternal formats.
 - The ELM Team, for providing a slot for the most prestige Legacy event in Europe, or --- perhaps --- in the whole current world.

 I'm sure many people share my appreciation for the aforementioned.
 You are doing a great job, everyone.
 Keep it up!